jddunn/frame/README.md

 There is no MacOS build, but it should be able to be built with no modifications.
 If you have a Mac and are willing to create and upload a build, reach out!
 Thanks.
 Linux will hopefully come soon too (not tested yet).

+# Todo List (In order of priority)

+These are features that would make Frame considerably more robust in terms of usability and functionality.
+Some are stretch goals.
+The list will be modified as progress continues.

+- Build Docker image of Python backend and deploy app on AWS

+- Optimize / refactor app (reduce unnecessary re-renders; serialize editor states and store into database instead of rebuilding content from HTML every load, only re-run analysis when the entry text has changed, etc)

+- Separate out larger components (reduce size of components); clean up code; add better comments

+- Add feature to extract text content automatically from a given link when creating a new entry

+- Add in full editing component for entry properties (title, tags, etc.); add in Last_Date_Modified property to entry data

+- Add feature to automatically generate entries based off of file upload (PDF, text)

+- Add setting to configure Python backend server address

+- Refine sentence / new line tokenization

+- Add new section where users can see summarizations and ask questions by groups of entries (like searching entries with related tags, or searching an entry and its sub-entries)

+- Add in visual themes and switcher options

+- Add full word processing editor, coding IDE, and equations / calculator screen

+- Fix multimedia content uploading and saving in editor (and make it persistent across multiple editors)

+- Add password protection / security settings

+- Add in live view in Notepad component where users can see content and summarization and navigate both simultaneously side-by-side

+- Add in voice recognition and synthesis for recognizing questions and outputting answers (with adjustable tone settings)

 # Future

 ???